Habiba-1515/Heart-Attack-Risk-Prediction/README.md

-# Cardia — Heart Attack Risk Predictor (submission)
+# Cardia — Heart Attack Risk Predictor

-> Habiba Mohamed Hassan · 2210019322 · ML coursework, May 2026
+> Habiba Mohamed Hassan · 2210019322

 This is the runnable submission for Cardia.
 Cardia takes 18 lifestyle and medical-history answers from the CDC's 2022 BRFSS extract and returns a probability that the respondent has ever had a heart attack.
 The submission ships the cleaned CSV, the executed end-to-end notebook, eleven figures, the trained pipeline plus a tuned threshold, and a Flask + Tailwind web app.